flauc/angular2-generator/README.md

-# Geny
+# Genli

-Geny is a code generator for Angular 2 applications.
+Genli is a code generator for Angular 2 applications.
 It's currently very basic and has only a few commands, but i plan on implementing quit a lot of functionality and add code generation for node applications using typescript.

 ## Commands